FontBureau/Opentype-1.8-Axis-Proposal/proposal/Grade/ProposalSummary.md

 #### Why not per mille of em, like parametric axes?

-Per mille of em is not -/+ from a neutral default; grade is not a parametric axis, and in avar2 it will be synthesized from changes to parametric axes XTRA, XOPQ, and YOPQ.
+Per mille of em is not -/+ from a neutral default; grade is not a parametric axis, and in avar2 it may be synthesized from changes to parametric axes XTRA, XOPQ, and YOPQ.